 And (have We not) built over you the seven firmaments, (Surah An-Naba 78:12)

-It should not surprise us then that the timing of the coming of the Masih was also given in sevens, as we see below.
+It should not surprise us then that the timing of the coming of the Masih was also in sevens, as we see below.

 The Prophet Daniel

 We now come to the prophet Daniel (PBUH).
-He lived in the exile in Babylon and was a powerful official in the Babylonian and Persian governments – as well as a prophet.
+He lived in exile in Babylon and was a powerful official in the Babylonian and Persian governments – as well as a prophet.
 The timeline below shows where the prophet Daniel (pbuh) lived in the history of the prophets.